djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 This is often easier to interpret scientifically than arbitrary geometric blocking.

----

-## 39. Repeated spatial validation
+## Repeated spatial validation

-A single blocking scheme can depend on arbitrary boundary placement.
+A single blocking scheme can be sensitive to arbitrary boundary placement.

 One response is to repeat spatial blocking with different: